| |

 • |

 Note: This article was published while I was in my early 20s.
 I was much younger and dumber.
 Please don’t hold it against me.
 One of the perils of having a 20+ year old website!
-Backing up data (or the lack there of) seems to be a pretty big problem among college students, or just…
+As you might have guessed, I am a huge fan of all things Google.
+In the last week or so…

 • |